 GIM Framework · Plain-Language Methodology for Pastors

-Measuring what follows
+Measuring what follows from Gospel fruit.

 We cannot measure regeneration.
 But regeneration produces fruit.
 And fruit, over time, leaves marks on communities that we can observe, track, and respond to.